mdn/markdown/conversion-guide.md

 If the message did not appear and there was no new report file, great!
 That means that the conversion was 100% successful and you can now perform the real conversion.

-### Common unhandled elements
+#### Common unhandled elements

 There are a number of elements you will often see in the "unhandled elements list".
-This section will list the most common ones, and how to handle them.
+This section will list the most common ones you will see, and how to fix them for conversion.

-#### Convert if needed

-There are some elements that should either be converted to Markdown or left as HTML depending on its children.

-- `table`
-  - Often times, a table will have cells that span multiple columns; because this cannot be represented in Markdown, if there are any cells with `rowspan` or `colspan` properties, leave the table as HTML.

-#### Fix and convert

-Some elements have critical issues that need to be fixed before they can be converted.

 - `dl` > `dt`/`dd`
   - The conversion script has strict expectations for the contents of a `dl` element.
 The first child element should be a `dt` element, and for every `dt` element, there should be **one**, and only one, corresponding `dd` element.